bristol-vaccine-centre/interfacer/cran-comments.md

 0 errors | 0 warnings | 1 note

+* This is a resubmission to fix a URL issue in README.md and a typo in DESCRIPTION as identified by submission team (sorry).
 * This is a new release.
-* There are no references describing the methods in this package
+* There are no references describing the methods in this package.